Nyangawa/nyangawa.github.io/_posts/2018-10-24-secure-coding-system-engineer.markdown

 # Why I'm writing this

 Since approximately half an year ago, I began to do some bug hunting stuff.
-During the pass several months, I learned a lot and found some vulnerabilities in some popular software.
+During the past several months, I learned a lot and found some vulnerabilities in some popular software.

 Due to my own background (several years of experience for being a system